PhilaMkhungeki/PhilaMkhungeki/README.md

 ## Hi there 👋 Welcome to my profile!

 I am Phila Mkhungeki, a software development student at CodeSpace Academy.
 I enjoy bringing creative ideas into reality, and what better way to be a master at that than learning programming.
-I am currenlty learning CSS frameworks and javascript and I am especially interested in seeing myself mastering front-end developmnent.
+I am currently learning CSS frameworks and javascript and I am especially interested in seeing myself mastering front-end developmnent.
 I am currently focusing on strengthening my skills and building real-world projects to grow my portfolio.

 <h2>My Skills</h2>
 <div style="display:flex;">